MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/dirsync-for-your-office-365-dev-test-environment.md

  **Summary:** Configure directory synchronization for your Office 365 dev/test environment.

-Many organizations use Azure AD Connect and directory synchronization to synchronize the set of accounts in their on-premises Windows Server Active Directory (AD) forest to the set of accounts in Office 365.
+Many organizations use Azure AD Connect and directory synchronization to synchronize the set of accounts in their on-premises Active Directory Domain Services (AD DS) forest to the set of accounts in Office 365.
 This article describes how you can add directory synchronization with password hash synchronization to the Office 365 dev/test environment, resulting in the following configuration.

 ![The Office 365 dev/test environment with directory synchronization](media/be5b37b0-f832-4878-b153-436c31546e21.png)

 This configuration consists of:

 - An Office 365 E5 Trial Subscription, which expires 30 days from when you create it.
 - A simplified organization intranet connected to the Internet, consisting of three virtual machines on a subnet of an Azure virtual network (DC1, APP1, and CLIENT1).
-Azure AD Connect runs on APP1 to synchronize the Windows Server AD domain to Office 365.
+Azure AD Connect runs on APP1 to synchronize the Active Directory Domain Services (AD DS) domain to Office 365.

 There are two phases to setting up this dev/test environment: